stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 # Transitioning to Bio ML: <br> My Experience Learning and Modifying FoldFlow-2

 **Still a draft and not fully finished!
-I'm working on the last 2 chapters, so feel free to come back here around the middle of August, 2025**
+I'm working on the last 2 chapters, so feel free to come back around the middle of August, 2025**

 <div style="text-align: center; margin: 2em 0;">
     <img src="/img/protein_discovery/protein-generation.gif"